kcir-roberto/mechminds/README.md

 For questions or inquiries regarding this project license, please contact [Project Manager] at [Contact Email].

-[Project Name] - All rights reserved.
+Inexpensibot-SLAM - All rights reserved.
 ## Contact

 For questions or inquiries, contact us at [Our Main Project Site](https://kcir-roberto.github.io/mechminds/).